AnthonySteele/anthonysteele.github.io/TypeSystems.md

 The design of the C# type system, compiler and class library is a product of the best thinking and tradeoffs of a point in time, but times move on.
 C# 1.0 caome out in January 2002, and things got interesting with C# 2.0 and generics in November 2005.

 It has been improved over time, but there are limitations to the technique of improving a system by adding to it but not removing.
-All programming languages accumulate cruft.
+All programming languages accumulate [cruft](https://en.wikipedia.org/wiki/Cruft).
 IMHO the evolution of C# has been relatively well-managed, but this just makes the process slower.

+One of the things that newcomers to .Net say these days is that there is extra effort to uncover which features they should use, and which they should not.
+They hear experienced team-members say "no, don't use that, it's obsolete, use this instead" all the time.
+In this sense, cruft is [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and it is worth avoiding it.

 ## Cruft